Dual-Exhaust/qsbot/README.md

 ## Install

-Not yet on PyPI, I am waiting until this has more features before I add it there.
+Not yet on PyPI, I am waiting until this has more features before I add it there, but if this gets some stars then I may consider adding it early.
 You can still clone this repo and install from there though.

 ```
 git clone https://github.com/Dual-Exhaust/qsbot